MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 Strong characters have a consistent direction.
 They can be one of three types:

-- Left-to-Right: for example, Latin alphabet, Han ideographs
+- left-to-right: for example, Latin alphabet, Han ideographs
-- Right-to-Left: for example, Hebrew alphabet
+- right-to-left: for example, Hebrew alphabet
-- Right-to-Left Arabic: for example, Arabic alphabet and related punctuation
+- right-to-left Arabic: for example, Arabic alphabet and related punctuation

 Sequences of one type of these characters causes the renderer to display the characters in a single group using the correct directionality.